Amanda Lee Flaunts Dangerous Curves In Skintight Miniskirt & Crop Top

 Interestingly, Lee never set out to become an Instagram sensation.
 She told the magazine that she had a somewhat famous client that shared a selfie with her on the photo-sharing platform, and the next day she woke up with hundreds of followers and requests for videos, so she decided she would give social media a try.

-When asked what most people don’t know about her, Lee said that she was shy.
+When asked what most people don’t know about her, the trainer said that she was shy.

 “Nobody knows that I’m actually really shy in person.
 I see social media as a way to build a brand.
 I am not as comfortable with all the attention that comes with it,” she said.